Occupational Health and Safety Program

 • Please make your appointment at least one week in advance.

 Preventative healthcare records associated with employment-related occupational health services are considered employee health records.
 They are handled in a confidential manner and securely stored.
-Electronic copies of many RPP records, including your approval, are maintained on PEP in the User’s private Snapshot Occupational Health folder.
+Electronic copies of many RPPP records, including your approval, are maintained in PEP on the User’s private Snapshot Occupational Health folder.
 This folder is only accessible by the individual and PEP administration.
-This approval document will provide specific information on the size and type of respirator that you have been approved for.
+The RRPP approval document will provide specific information on the size and type of respirator which has been approved for you.

 Once I have respirator approval, can I wear a different respirator?

 NO!
-You may only wear the respirator size and type that you are approved for.
+You may only wear the respirator size and type that has been approved for you.
 Wearing a different size, type, or brand of respirator may not offer you adequate protection.
 Please refer to your Respirator Approval document for the correct respirator specifications for you.

-How often must I re-enroll in the RPP?
+How often must I re-enroll in the RRPP?

-Fit tests and PAPR training are good for 1 year from the date of respirator approval.
+Fit tests and PAPR training are required annually from the date of respirator approval.
 Spirometry must be repeated every 2 years.
 If you have significant changes in your personal health or the structure of your face, you are encouraged to re-enroll at any time.